BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 The seL4 Core Platform is an operating system (OS) personality for the seL4 microkernel.

-# Purpose of the platform
+# Purpose

+The seL4 Core Platform is to:
-* Provide a small and simple OS for a wide range of IoT, cyberphysical and other embedded use cases;
+* provide a small and simple OS for a wide range of IoT, cyberphysical and other embedded use cases;
 * provide a reasonable degree of application portability appropriate for the targeted use cases;